 - Formulate attainable goals for first year in training, supervision, research, other tasks

 - Supervisor gives feedback on performance of PhD candidate

 - Evaluate agreements in iTSA on supervision: is everything going as planned, do agreements have to be amended?

 - Evaluate agreements in iTSA on training: amend, add or remove planned activities.

 - Discuss progress and planning of PhD project: have changes been made or are changes expected?

 - Discuss interim evaluation of PhD project planning.
 If applicable: “go/no go” decision after the first year, schedule formal assessment interview after 9 months.

 General guidelines are more difficult to apply to the duties of daily supervision.
 This is because the division of roles and needs of supervisors and PhD candidates vary from situation to situation and with time.

 The formal assessment interview (beoordelingsgesprek) about continuation of the PhD appointment after the first year is not discussed in these guidelines because different HR rules apply.

 Providing support to PhD supervisors is part of the Graduate School’s mission.
-To this end, the Graduate School provides a number of instruments, including guidelines for good mentorship and appraisal and progress evaluation interviews, information on formal doctorate regulations and workshops on supervision of PhD candidates (in cooperation with the HR department).
+To this end, the Graduate School provides a number of instruments, including guidelines for good mentorship and appraisal and progress evaluation interviews, information on formal doctorate regulations and training on supervision of PhD candidates.
 The AMC Graduate School also arranges individual introductory meetings with newly appointed AMC full professors.